dddrrreee/cs140e-24win/labs/12-i2c+mailboxes/README.md

      Set the control reg to read and start transfer.

-     Wait until the transfer is done.
+     Wait until the transfer has started.

   2. Read the bytes: you'll have to check that there is a byte available each time.